 Thursday, before the larp starts

 It’s time to get back to work.
 The day starts with the first classes of the new school year, and some students work hard while others concentrate on fun and pranks.
 Many of the clubs also have their first meetings of the year.
 Everyone tries to keep their eyes on the Juniors and convince their Prefects that their favourites are the right ones for the House.
-On Friday evening the Juniors are sorted into Houses, they are assigned their Sophomore mentors and initiation rituals are going on all around the school.
+On Friday evening, the Juniors are sorted into Houses, they are assigned their Sophomore mentors and initiation rituals take place all around the school.

-Briefings: Castle, rules and game mechanics, emotional safety, spellcasting
+Welcome speech Briefings: Castle, rules and game mechanics, emotional safety, spellcasting Workshops: Paths, Houses, Juniors and Staff

 Free time to get into costume